zzzprojects/EntityFramework-Classic/docs/pages/features/query-cache.md

 To use caching, simply append to the query "Cache" method before using an immediate resolution method like "ToList()" or "FirstOrDefault()".

+## Query Cache

+Return the query result from the cache.
+If the query is not cached yet, it will be materialized and cached before being returned.

 ```csharp
 var ctx = new EntitiesContext();